alex-gilson/Variable-Dumper/README.md

 }
 ```

-To easily disable Variable-Dumper just add this line above inclusion of the DumperManager header file.
+To easily disable Variable-Dumper just add this line above the inclusion of the DumperManager header file.

 ```C++
 #define VARIABLE_DUMPER_DISABLED